vjlamp/tynamo.github.io/tapestry-security+guide.md

 ## More examples

-For more extensive examples, take a look at our full-featured integration test web app.
-See for example the Index page template and class and the AlphaService.
-Also, check out tynamo-federatedaccounts, an add-on module to tapestry-security for remote & merged authentication use cases, such as Oauth.
-We have a live example available for federatedaccounts but the example application also demonstrates other useful capabilities of tapestry-security, such as realm as a service, contributing multiple realms, interoperability between them, creating and using a CurrentUser application state object and using permissions.
+For more extensive examples, take a look at our [full-featured integration test web app](https://github.com/tynamo/tapestry-security/tree/master/src/test/java/org/tynamo/security/testapp).
+See for example the [Index page template](https://github.com/tynamo/tapestry-security/blob/master/src/test/resources/org/tynamo/security/testapp/pages/Index.tml) and [class](https://github.com/tynamo/tapestry-security/blob/master/src/test/java/org/tynamo/security/testapp/pages/Index.java) and the [AlphaService](https://github.com/tynamo/tapestry-security/blob/master/src/test/java/org/tynamo/security/testapp/services/AlphaService.java).
+Also, check out [tynamo-federatedaccounts](http://www.tynamo.org/tynamo-federatedaccounts+guide/), an add-on module to tapestry-security for remote & merged authentication use cases, such as Oauth.
+We have a [live example available for federatedaccounts](http://tynamo-federatedaccounts.tynamo.org/) but the example application also demonstrates other useful capabilities of tapestry-security, such as realm as a service, contributing multiple realms, interoperability between them, creating and using a CurrentUser application state object and using permissions.
 In the example, one realm is responsible for only authenticating users while another one is responsible for authorizing them.
-Clone the tynamo-example-federatedaccounts repo or browse the sources online, starting from AppModule
+Clone the [tynamo-example-federatedaccounts](https://github.com/tynamo/tynamo-example-federatedaccounts) repo or browse the sources online, starting from [AppModule](https://github.com/tynamo/tynamo-example-federatedaccounts/blob/master/src/main/java/org/tynamo/examples/federatedaccounts/services/AppModule.java).

 ### Case study: Securing Javamelody - An example of integrating a non-Tapestry library using a standard ServletFilter

-Javamelody is one of the best open-source server health monitoring packages available for Java webapps at the moment.
+[Javamelody](https://code.google.com/p/javamelody/) is one of the best open-source server health monitoring packages available for Java webapps at the moment.
 Javamelody is implemented as a ServletFilter.
 Each request needs to pass through the filter to be accounted for.
 The same filter is also responsible for producing the reports by handling requests to "/monitoring" url directly.
 This imposes a problem with securing the "/monitoring" url.
 If you declare the Javamelody filter before Tapestry filter you couldn't secure the monitoring page (with a Tapestry-based security solution), and if you declared it after the Tapestry filter, the monitoring filter would never be invoked for requests handled by Tapestry.
 The solution is to inject the Monitoring filter into your security filter chain configuration, like so:

 	@Contribute(HttpServletRequestFilter.class)
 	@Security